 - Other things to do at the Falls include canoeing, fishing, river cruises, microlight flights, helicopter rides, and jaunts on the steam train!

-- Travellers who like to take in a little culture will enjoy checking out the curio markets and museums of Livingstone Town and visiting Mukay Village, which is close to the Lodge.
+- Travelers who like to take in a little culture will enjoy checking out the curio markets and museums of Livingstone Town and visiting Mukay Village, which is close to the Lodge.

 - And at Chundukwa, you can saddle up and ride out into the bush on one of Doug’s 33 horses!
 Most of these are thoroughbreds, rehabilitated by Doug himself.
 All riders are welcome, from beginners to advanced levels, and there is a good range of trails to try.
 For example, the River Ride is available during early morning and late afternoon and follows the Zambezi along tracks through the Kalahari sandveldt and riverine forest.